karboosx/procer/docs/syntax.md

 done
 ```

-To create a loop that runs while a condition is true, you can use the `while` loop.
+To create a loop that runs while a condition is true, you can use the `while` or `until` loop.
 Here is an example:
 ```
 let i be 0.
 while i < 10 do